 Native Salesforce Backup Solutions

-If Salesforce offers native, free solutions, why might you need a third party solution?
+If Salesforce offers native solutions, why might you need a third-party solution?

 The market leader when it comes to Salesforce Backup.
-OwnBackup has over 3000+ customers and provides comprehensive backup & recovery solutions.
+OwnBackup has over 4,000+ customers and provides comprehensive backup and recovery solutions.

 2. Spanning Backup

-Spanning are another established player in the Salesforce Backup space.
+Spanning is another established player in the Salesforce Backup space.
 They’ve been around since 2010, have a comprehensive platform, and also provide backup for GSuite & Microsoft 365.

 Gearset is one of the leading DevOps platforms for Salesforce.
 They also have a comprehensive platform for data and metadata backup.